louvrmat000/Portfolio/Personal project portfolio.md

 There are 3.04 trillion or 3,000,000,000,000 trees in the world.

-There are about 7.6 billion or 7,600,000,000 people on earth now however, the human population is growing rapidly and it is estimated to be 9 billion in as soon as 2050 so I will use 9 billion rather than 7.6 billion.
+There are about 7.6 billion or 7,600,000,000 people on Earth now however, the human population is growing rapidly and it is estimated to be 9 billion in as soon as 2050 so I will use 9 billion rather than 7.6 billion.
 Since for every human half a tree is needed, 9,000,000,000 (number of humans estimated for 2050) x 0.5 (trees per human ratio) = 4,500,000,000 or 4.5 billion trees.

 ### Entry 6 November 22-23, 2018 ###

 #### closest animals ####

 There are about 900 million dogs in the world who breath 35 times per minute.
 35 (breathing rate of dogs) / 20 (breathing rate of humans) = 1.75.
 Since there is half tree per human: 0.5 (tree per human) x 1.75 (increase of breathing rate between dogs and humans) = 0.875 (tree per dog).
-900,000,000 (number of dogs) x 0.875 (tree per dog) = 787,500,000 or 787.5 million trees (for every dog on earth).
+900,000,000 (number of dogs) x 0.875 (tree per dog) = 787,500,000 or 787.5 million trees (for every dog on Earth).

 https://www.quora.com/How-many-dogs-are-there-in-the-world

 https://vcahospitals.com/know-your-pet/home-breathing-rate-evaluation

 There are about 600 million cats in the world who breathe 25 times per minute.
 25 (breathing rate of cats) / 20 (breathing rate of humans) = 1.25.
 Since there is half tree per human: 0.5 (tree per human) x 1.25 (increase of breathing rate between cats and humans) = 0.625 (tree per cat).
-600,000,000 (number of cats) x 0.625 (tree per cat) = 375,000,000 or 375 million trees (for every cat on earth).
+600,000,000 (number of cats) x 0.625 (tree per cat) = 375,000,000 or 375 million trees (for every cat on Earth).

 https://www.quora.com/How-many-cats-are-in-the-world